Duke-GCB/DukeDSClient/README.md

 If you receive a permission denied error it may be due to you not having superuser or administrative privileges on your machine.
 You can run `pip3` with the [`--user` scheme](https://docs.python.org/3/install/index.html#alternate-installation-the-user-scheme) or create a [virtual environment](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments) to work around this limitation.
 Please see [the tutorial on installing packages](https://packaging.python.org/tutorials/installing-packages/) for more details.

+__NOTE:__ To install Python on Windows use the following instructions: [Install-DukeDSClient-under-Windows](https://github.com/Duke-GCB/DukeDSClient/wiki/Install-DukeDSClient-under-Windows)

 ### Config file setup.